MunchProductionz/AgentChat/README.md

 ### Why?

 Sensitive information should not be available in a public repository.
-To avoid it being push to Github, add the filesname to the `.gitignore` file.
+To avoid it being push to Github:

+1. Add the filename to the `.gitignore` file.
+2. Push the change to the `.gitignore` file.
+3. Push the change to the sensistive file.

 ## Virtual environment (TODO: UPDATE THIS)